10.3 Treatment for Personality Disorders

 Symptom domains that cause impairment and distress across personality disorders and medications commonly used to treat them include the following[7]:

-• Impulsive behaviors (e.g., self-injury, theft, interpersonal conflict): Treated with mood stabilizers (such as lithium and lamotrigine).
+- Impulsive behaviors (e.g., self-injury, theft, interpersonal conflict): Treated with mood stabilizers (such as valproate and lamotrigine) which have been shown to reduce impulsive behaviors.
+Antipsychotics like olanzepine and aripprazole can help to manage impulsivity and aggression.
 Omega-3 is used as an adjunct to treat clients who demonstrate recurrent self-harm.

-• Affective dysregulation (e.g., depressed mood, mood lability, anxiety, anger): Treated with low-dose antipsychotics and mood stabilizers.
+- Affective dysregulation (e.g., depressed mood, mood lability, anxiety, anger): Treated with antidepressants including SSRI’s sich as fluoxetine and sertraline and mood stabilizers like valproate, lamotrigine, and lithium.

-Some guidelines apply to medications prescribed to clients with personality disorders for safety reasons.
+Guidelines apply to select medications prescribed to clients with personality disorders for safety reasons.
 For example, medications that can be fatal in overdose should be avoided, as well as those that can induce physiological dependence and tolerance.
-Benzodiazepines can be especially toxic when combined with alcohol or opioids, and they can also cause behavioral disinhibition in patients with personality disorders.[8]
+Benzodiazepines can be especially toxic when combined with alcohol or opioids, and they can also cause behavioral disinhibition in clients with personality disorders.[8]
 Nurses should keep these safety guidelines in mind when teaching clients about their medications.